zhouyang2002/OVOD-in-UVA-imagery/README.md

-# 🛰️ Open-Vocabulary Object Detection in the UAV Domain
+# 🛰️ Open-Vocabulary Object Detection in UAV Imagery: A Review and Future Perspectives

 Welcome to our repository on **Open-Vocabulary Object Detection (OVOD)** for **Unmanned Aerial Vehicle (UAV)** applications.
 This is a continuously updated resource that tracks cutting-edge research, benchmarks, and practical insights at the intersection of UAV perception and open-vocabulary detection.